RynAgain/LED_MATRIX-Project/README.md

 1. Show an animated boot screen on the matrix (~4 seconds)
 2. Connect to WiFi
 3. Pre-cache videos (if video_player is enabled)
-4. Begin cycling through enabled features
+4. Begin cycling through enabled features (press **Start** on the gamepad to open the menu)
-5. Start the web control panel on port 5000
-6. Check for GitHub updates every 30 minutes
+5. Check for GitHub updates every 30 minutes

 ---